Update – Sept 2021.

 This script connects to your VMware Workspace ONE UEM environment and gets duplicates, stale records, or problematic devices (devices with invalid serials).
 It also can get duplicate user accounts.
 Once you run any of the “get” actions, it will save the data to several csv files located under C:\UEM-Maintenance\[uem server]\[today’s date].
 If you run it again on the same day, it will search for valid CSV files first before reaching out again to the server.
 This is to improve speed, allow for editing of CSVs, and reduce load on the server.
 If it does not find a valid csv, it will go ahead and reach out to the server.
 Additionally, it asks for and stores the UEM credentials in an encrypted file (saved C:\UEM-Maintenance\ [uem server]\Logs\Creds.txt) with AES encryption.
 The key is saved C:\UEM-Maintenance\ [uem server]\Logs\AES.key.
 This allows the script to be run in an automated fashion by a service account or multiple users on the same internal server.
 However since the encryption key is on the same system, care must be taken on who can access the system this script is running from.
 This key can also be saved on a different location for improved security.

 Using REST API with Workspace One involves two things: first, you need an API key.
 This essentially “gets you in the door” and is tied to the Organization Group.
 However, to actually do anything, such as reading or deleting devices you still need a Workspace One admin account.
 This can either be a basic account or a service account synced in from Active Directory.
 The minimum this account needs is REST API access as well as “delete’ device records.
 The simplest way to achieve it is the grant the account “Airwatch Administrator” access.
-However, this gives it way more access than it needs so best practice always is to create a least privileged access role.
-If you do set it to “Airwatch Administrator”, give it that role during the clean up and then change the account a “read only” role.
+However, this gives it way more access than it needs so the best practice always is to create a least privileged access role.
+If you do set it to “Airwatch Administrator”, give it that role during the cleanup and then change the account to “read only” role.
 This is to ensure no one external ever get the API key and admin credentials.

 Additionally, as mentioned above when you run the script the first time (per environment) it will prompt you for those admin credentials and then save them encrypted to C:\UEM-Maintenance\ [uem server]\Logs\Creds.txt.
 The key to unlock and retrieve the creds is in the same directory so this isn’t a true foolproof encrypted solution.
 It adds a layer of security but you still need to protect the AES.key file.
 You can do this several ways: First, delete the file after each time this script is run.
 If you do this then you will have to input credentials each time you run the script.
 Second, you can run this on an internal server where only legitimate admins have access.
-Or you can modify the script to store and retrieve this file from a different fileshare on your network.
+Or you can modify the script to store and retrieve this file from a different file share on your network.

 With that out of the way, let’s dig into each function and how they work.

 This function first gets all devices and saves them to AllDevices.csv.
 You can optionally search based on platform.
 Next, it will count the duplicates based on Serial Number and save to AllDuplicateDevices.csv.
-It loops though that list and sorts based on “Device Last Seen” and then by “Device ID” so that most recent device (meaning the “good” device) is excluded.
+It loops through that list and sorts based on “Device Last Seen” and then by “Device ID” so that the most recent device (meaning the “good” device) is excluded.
 All of these exclusions are sent to DoNotDeleteList.csv.
 The rest are the true duplicates and should be deleted.
 This list is DuplicateDevicesToBeDeleted.csv and will be used by the “Delete-Duplicates” function.
 You can look at these files as well as edit them for accuracy as well as to reduce the final deletion list.
 I.e. as a test you could delete all rows except one in the DuplicateDevicesToBeDeleted.csv file so that only one device will be deleted.
 This is a good test to ensure your credentials work properly.
 Additionally, this can sometimes take some time depending on how large of an environment it is.
 This function supports two optional parameters: